lul-g/Singing-Lights-Demo/README.md

    <b>[I had trouble controlling the animation with the button "start".
 But then I read on StackOverflow that I can hide the buttons by adding the hidden class.
 Then when the button is clicked simply remove the class.
 I tried it and it worked.]</b>

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) <BR>
    <b>[1.
-What kind of projects should I get involved in to better my web development skill?
+What kind of projects should I get involved in to better my web development skill?<BR>
        2. There are a lot of websites that can create a website like WordPress and BootStrap.
 Given that these types of sites make it easy to create a website, is it not a waste of time to invest myself in web development?]</b>

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)<BR>